 Lay a few leaves on a clean surface and add about 1/3 cup of the meat mixture in the bottom of each cabbage leaf.
 Roll over, then fold in the sides and continue to roll until you have a nice little bundle.

 Continue until all the meat filling is used up.
 Lay them in a single layer in the baking dish.
-If the leaves start to get too small, the centre vein gets too tough.
+Here’s how to cut the leaves if centre vein gets too tough.
 You can cut that out and cross the open part of the cabbage leave over like this.

 Once they’re all rolled, spread canned tomato soup over top of the rolls.
 Don’t dilute the soup, use it right from the can.
 The sweetness of the soup works well with the sour tomato juice.
 It balances the flavours.